clee421/misc/README.md

 Note you can do this either in Python, Java, Javascript, or Golang.

+## Instructions for submission

+1. Fork the repository.
+1. Make a bunch of small commits.
+1. Make sure your code satisfies the checklist
+1. Make sure to add charltonaustin as a collaborator to your repository.
+1. Send an email with a link to your repository to your main contact.

 ## FAQ

 Q: What database/schema should I use?